google/rba/README.md

 ### Data

-- Media data can be collected through Campaign Manager and/or Search Ads 360.
+- Data requirements for RBA include daily conversion volume and daily digital media investment broken down by desired tactics.
+Media data can be collected through Campaign Manager and/or Search Ads 360.
 Desired frequency of data is daily, however weekly or monthly data can be used as long as the industry standard of 10-20 observations per feature in the model is met.
 At least one year's worth of data is preferred for the model to gain a sufficient read of media signals.

 Campaign Manager:
    - Download daily data from the campaign manager UI for the past 12 months.